This recipe is brought to you in partnership with The California Olive Committee.

 Most of the ripe olive farms are owned and operated by families who have been farming the olives for generations.
 To achieve the high standards of quality needed for canned olives, the fruit must be picked by hand with care, never touching the soil.
 When it comes to processing the olives, every step is regulated by the USDA to ensure quality.

 Back to our crostini!
 You can easily make the peppers and toast the bread ahead of time.
 You can even assemble the crostini an hour or two ahead.
 This appetizer works served warm or at room temperature.
 My one piece of advice?
 Make extra.

-Roasted Pepper Crostini with Olives, Capers & Caramelized Onions RecipePrint
+Olive-Stuffed Roasted Mini-Pepper Crostini with Caramelized Onions RecipePrint

 If you want to make ahead, you can assemble the onions and peppers in the baking dish a day ahead.
 You can roast the peppers and toast the baguette slices a few hours ahead of serving, and assemble the crostini an hour or two before serving.